ianlaiky/SC1015---Movie-Popularity/README.md

 * Using API to extract data from TMDB website.
 Writing python script that extracts data from TMDB website and saves it to a csv file.
 * Handling occasional crashes due to unstable internet, and resuming the scraping process through error checking.
 * Handling random erroneous string that causes data in csv to be 'corrupted'
+* Using tmdbv3api to extract data from TMDB website. (https://github.com/AnthonyBloomer/tmdbv3api)

 ## References